oneapi-src/oneDNN/CONTRIBUTING.md

 ## Pull request checklist

-Before sending your pull requests, please make sure that you followed this list.
+Before sending your pull requests, make sure that you have followed this list:

 * Check the [library functionality guidelines](CONTRIBUTING.md#library-functionality-guidelines).
   If you are contributing a new compute primitive or propose changes to the